vincentbergeron33/Score-Board/README.md

 # Hockey Score Board

-The website is a usefull scoreboard.
-The scoreboard is set to the ball hockey timing rules but can easily use for any kind of sports as the functions have been developped to accept all kind of data numbers.
+The website is a useful scoreboard.
+The scoreboard is set to the ball hockey timing rules but can easily use for any kind of sports as the functions have been developed to accept all kind of data numbers.
 It has been designed to be simple and easy to use for the user.
-In case the user did a mystake, he/she can easily correct it by clicking to the opposite button.
-It fits for all size of media but I strongly suggest to use a desktop so the user can share his screen on a tv by example so all players can see the time running down.
+In case the user did a mistake, he/she can easily correct it by clicking to the opposite button.
+It fits for all size of media, but I strongly suggest to use a desktop so the user can share his screen on a tv by example so all players can see the time running down.

 ![Am I Responsive](assets/images/amiresponsive.png)

 ## Features

 The website is a simple ball hockey Score board with program time for each period.
 The user can add the rooster in the bottom of the score board at the beginning of the game.
 Once the game has started, the user can easily stop and play the timer, add/remove goal to/from a team, add/remove shot to/from each team.
-The timer can also be modified manually to accomodate different time rules.
+The timer can also be modified manually to accommodate different time rules.

 ### Existing Features

 __Timer__

 - The timer is the biggest object in the page to ensure all players can see the time.
-The timmer has 3 functions:
+The timer has 3 functions:
     - Set Time: By click on the setting button, the user can modify the time.
-If the value of second exceed 60, a error message is sent to the user.
-If the value of minutes exceed 100, a alert message is sent to the user telling him that the game is way too long but the command is still executed to accomodate user who would like to set up the timer for a 2 hours free play by example.
+If the value of second exceeds 60, an error message is sent to the user.
+If the value of minutes exceed 100, an alert message is sent to the user telling him that the game is way too long but the command is still executed to accommodate user who would like to set up the timer for a 2 hours free play by example.
-    - Play time: The timer start going down by one second for every tick.
+    - Play time: The timer starts going down by one second for every tick.
-    - Stop time: The timer stop ticking.
+    - Stop time: The timer stops ticking.

 ![Score Board](assets/images/scoreboard.png)
 ![Score Board Setting](assets/images/scoreboard-setting.png)